9th June, 2026

 The HAVS Symptoms You Need To Spot Before It's Too Late

-If you work with vibrating tools or equipment, you need to act fast to spot and prevent the early symptoms of HAVS.
+If you work with vibrating tools or equipment, you must act fast to spot and prevent the early symptoms of HAVS.
 Because once symptoms start to develop, they are permanent.
 Hand-arm vibration syndrome cannot be reversed or cured.
 Here are the early warning signs you need to look out for...

 Read Post